* Upbeat ADP jobs data support view on Fed tapering

 * U.S. 10-year yield rises to highest since mid-Sept

-NEW YORK, Dec 4 (Reuters) - U.S. Treasuries prices fell on Wednesday after a report showed private-sector hiring grew at its fastest monthly pace in a year, supporting the view the Federal Reserve would pare its bond purchases sooner than some traders have thought.
+NEW YORK, Dec 4 (Reuters) - U.S. Treasuries prices slumped on Wednesday as robust data on private-sector jobs and new home sales supported expectations that the Federal Reserve would be encouraged to pare its stimulative bond purchases sooner than expected.
 The price decline pushed benchmark yields to their highest level since mid-September.
 Short- and medium-dated yields climbed to their highest levels in about three weeks.
+The market stabilized after the Institute for Supply Management's gauge on U.S. services industries fell more than expected in November, suggesting slower growth in that sector and reviving some bids for government bonds.
 "The market is pricing in a slightly higher probability of a tapering in December or January," said Mike Cullinane, head of Treasuries trading at D.A.
 Davidson in St. Petersburg, Florida.
-Payroll processor ADP said on Wednesday U.S. companies added 215,000 jobs in November, compared with an upwardly revised 184,000 increase in October.
-Analysts polled by Reuters had expected a November gain of 173,000.
+Most analysts expect the Fed to begin reducing its bond purchases at its March meeting, but some think it could happen as early as December or January, if employment data comes in strong.
+"Tapering is not if but when, but the Fed wants to see more data before they taper," said Bret Barker, portfolio manager at TCW Group in Los Angeles.
+He anticipates a purchase reduction will likely occur in March.
+Payroll processor ADP said on Wednesday U.S. companies added 215,000 jobs in November, the biggest monthly rise in a year.
+This compared with an upwardly revised 184,000 increase in October and a 173,000 gain forecast by analysts polled by Reuters.
 Some analysts use the ADP data to adjust their forecasts on the government's payroll reading.
 Economists polled by Reuters forecast U.S. employers likely added 180,000 workers in November following a 204,000 increase in October.
 The U.S. Labor Department will release its November payroll report at 8:30 a.m.
-(1530 GMT) on Friday.
-Another report that supports the view the Fed would pare its stimulus program by early 2014 was a contraction in the U.S. trade gap in October stemming from record exports.
+EST (1530 GMT) on Friday.
+Other data supporting a Fed withdrawal of stimulus by early 2014 included a contraction in the U.S. trade gap in October stemming from record exports and a 25.4 percent jump in new home sales in October, the largest monthly gain since May 1980.

-On the open market, benchmark 10-year notes last traded 20/32 lower in price to yield 2.848 percent, up 7.5 basis points from late Tuesday.
+On the open market, benchmark 10-year notes last traded 19/32 lower in price to yield 2.844 percent, up 7.1 basis points from late on Tuesday.
 The 10-year yield touched 2.852 percent, the highest level since mid-September.
-Thirty-year bonds shed more than 1 point in price to yield 3.899 percent, up 6 basis points from Tuesday, while the two-year notes slipped 1/32 in price to yield 0.301 percent, up 1.6 basis points from Tuesday's close.
-The yield gap between two-year and 10-year Treasuries, which is a proxy on investors' view on U.S. growth, grew to 2.55 percent, its widest level since July 2011, according to Reuters data.
+Thirty-year bonds shed more than 1 point in price to yield 3.899 percent, up 6 basis points from Tuesday, while the two-year notes slipped 1/32 in price to yield 0.297 percent, up 1.2 basis points from Tuesday's close.
+The yield curve as measured by the yield difference between two-year and 10-year Treasuries, grew to 2.55 percent.
+This proxy on investors' view on U.S. growth hit its widest level since July 2011, according to Reuters data.
+"Anything positive with the data right now is likely to cause more selling in bonds and the yield curve to steepen," said Mary Beth Fisher, head of U.S. interest rates strategy at SG Corporate & Investment Bank in New York.